- morphine sulfate

 For the full list of excipients see section 6.1.

-Film coated, biconvex tablet marked with the NAPP logo on one side and the strength of the preparation on the other
+White, film coated, biconvex tablet marked with the NAPP logo on one side and the strength of the tablet on the other.

 MST CONTINUS tablets 5 mg are white

 MST CONTINUS tablets 10 mg are golden brown.

 MST CONTINUS tablets 100 mg are grey.

 MST CONTINUS tablets 200 mg are teal green.

 For the prolonged relief of severe and intractable pain, and for the relief of post-operative pain.